aaronpowell/aaronpowell.github.io/src/content/posts/2017-11-17-simple-apis-with-flow-and-azure-functions.md

 This now gives me a nice friendly URL from the Azure Function, I can define a route template (eg: `/api/tasks`) to hang off the hostname I get from the Azure Functions.

 Now I'm able hide my Flow URLs be something that's easy to consume from my application, and if my PoC was to become a real application I can just swap out the Flow URL in the Proxies to either be another AppService or to be Azure Functions.

+## Conclusion

+It's pretty easy to use create an Azure Function Proxy that will wrap around your ugly URL's for testing.
+I used Flow for this but you could also use [Logic Apps](https://azure.microsoft.com/en-us/services/logic-apps/?{{< cda >}}], which are the same infrastructure as Flow but they are part of the Azure Portal (rather than a separate service) and have easier integration with a CI/CD pipeline, or the Azure CLI.